Julian-Fletcher/B-CS3330-Final-Project/README.md

 # CS3330 Object Oriented Final Project - Group B
 CS3330 Final Project.
-This Java program TBD.
+This is an airline booking software.
+It provides users the ability to create accounts, login, book and cancel flights, and update their information.

 ## Getting Started
 ### Dependencies